|Witnesses said police fired tear-gas and water cannons at protesters in Dakar and other cities of Senegal [Reuters]|

 Opposition protesters have taken to the streets of the Senegalese capital, Dakar, over proposed changes to the constitution that opponents argue would allow the incumbent president to easily retain power in next February’s elections.

-Private television stations in Senegal showed footage of Thursday's protests against the president in cities and towns elsewhere around the West African nation.
+Private television stations in Senegal showed footage of Thursday’s protests against the 85-year-old president, Abdoulaye Wade, in cities and towns elsewhere around the West African nation.

-Witnesses told Al Jazeera that police fired tear-gas and water cannons at thousands of protesters chanting "Leave Wade" and "Don't touch my constitution" around the parliament and presidential palace in Dakar.
+Witnesses told Al Jazeera that police fired tear-gas and water cannons at thousands of protesters chanting “Leave Wade” and “Don’t touch my constitution” around the National Assembly and presidential palace in Dakar.